|Degree Level||Bachelor's degree preferred|

 |Key Skills||Understanding of gaming and programming languages; strong background in math and science|

 |Job Outlook (2018-2028)*|| 21% growth for software developers

 |Median Annual Salary (2018)*||$103,620 (for software applications developers)|

 Source: *U.S. Bureau of Labor Statistics

 Becoming a game programmer means finding a balance between the right education and the ability to demonstrate real-world skills, such as proficiency in programming languages.
-According to the U.S. Bureau of Labor Statistics (BLS), formal education is often required by employees because with the rate that computer technologies change, a firm foundation in the basics allows programmers to keep up with industry innovation (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), formal education is often required by employers because, with the rate that computer technologies change, a firm foundation in the basics allows programmers to keep up with an industry innovation.
 The BLS also noted that bachelor's degrees in information systems, computer science or mathematics are commonly held by game programmers.
-These degrees give students the option to learn programming languages, operating systems and advanced math, among other subjects.
+These degrees give students the option to learn programming languages, operating systems, and advanced math, among other subjects.

 Video game publishers need to make sure that their job candidates are able to accomplish the tasks necessary for the job.
 Because of this, many prospective game programmers find it helpful to complete one or more demo game projects.
 A satisfactory demo shows employers a competence with C++ and advanced algebra, skills that are used daily by programmers.

 Many programmers begin their careers in a junior programming position.
 As they learn about programming, they can choose a specific area of video game programming to specialize in.
 Each aspect of a video game requires a very detailed set of code, so a programmer may work on audio, physics, artificial intelligence, graphics, or any other single area required to make a video game function.
 Once programmers become experienced, they may consider pursuing a lead programmer position, which involves leadership and management duties in addition to programming.